Simple One Minute Test Answers Your Question, How Long Will I Live?

 Beyond all of the research and data crunching, there are simple tests your doctor can perform to predict how long you may live.

-More commonly, there are lifestyle choices that will increase or diminish a person’s life expectancy.
+More commonly, lifestyle choices can increase or reduce a person’s life expectancy.
 Did you know there is a quick and simple test that can accurately predict how long you will live?

 Oh, you have heard mention of such a test.
 I wonder where?
 LOL.

-The researchers at The European Society of Cardiology found that participants’ performance on a treadmill was equal to their life expectancy.
+Researchers at the European Society of Cardiology found that participants’ treadmill performance matched their life expectancy.
 The better they performed on the treadmill the higher the life expectancy.

-There is an even more simple test that can accurately answer the question of how long will I live.
+There is an even simpler test that can accurately answer the question of how long I will live.
 It does not require expensive equipment or even doctors.
 As a practicing Minimalist, I appreciate simplicity.

-This simple test that can accurately predict how long you will live is simply . . . . climbing 4 flights of stairs.
+This simple test that can accurately predict how long you will live is… climbing four flights of stairs.
 Yeah, that is it!
-If a person is able to run up 4 flights of stairs in a minute, they demonstrate good heart health and a lower risk of premature death.
+If a person can run up 4 flights of stairs in a minute, they demonstrate good heart health and a lower risk of premature death.

 Conclusion

-If you can climb 4 flights of stairs in one minute your heart is at its prime and your life expectancy is normal.
-If you can not climb 4 flights of stairs in one minute you need to include more exercise into your routine.
+If you can climb four flights of stairs in one minute, your heart is at its prime, and your life expectancy is normal.
+If you can not climb four flights of stairs in one minute, you need to include more exercise in your routine.

-Exercise plays a major role in achieving and maintaining optimal health and longevity, along with a balanced diet and ample rest.
+Exercise plays a significant role in achieving and maintaining optimal health and longevity, along with a balanced diet and ample rest.
 It’s just that simple.

 Check out My System For Optimal Health and Longevity.
-It’s very simple and easy to achieve.
-Create a lifestyle that automatically and positively answers the question of how long will I live.
+It’s straightforward to achieve.
+Create a lifestyle that automatically and positively answers the question of how long I will live.